Every Boy's Library (Boy Scouts of America Edition): Book List

+Collecting

 Updated texts are available outlining the complete collection, however Boy Scout collectors frequently reference the rare Kahunas Katalog of the Every Boy's Library – privately published by Joseph Pratt Price, Jr. in 1990.
 This 538-page scholarly work of investigative bibliographical research provides extensive notes and detailed explanations of variations, printings and editions of all 73 titles in the series.
 It includes an explanation of the history of the series originally intended as a method of fund raising by the Boy Scouts of America.
 This work also includes a guide for estimating values of the books in this series, however it has remained elusive as many Boy Scout collectors refuse to share or assimilate the copyrighted work.
+They are currently valued on average at ten dollars to most collectors.

+In 2014, was published The Every Boy's Library Collector's Guide: A Reference for Boy Scouts of America Memorabilia by Michael Fazzino.